AxelBremer/RL_reprod/blogpost.md

 In the cliff environment we can see that, in agreement with our hypothesis, the ER method is sufficient to obtain reasonable performance and HER and PER do not provide any competitive advantage.
 The behaviour of PER is, however, surprising as it performance considerably worse than ER and HER.

-In cartpole we observe high variance for all replay types and its hard to say which method should be perferred, however, PER seems to learn the fastest albeit with the highest variance.
+In cartpole we observe high variance for all replay types and its hard to say which method should be preferred, however, PER seems to learn the fastest albeit with the highest variance.
 Since after 250 episodes the performance of all converge to approximately the same results, which method should be perferred depends on the objective that we are trying to optimize for.
 If we want a more stable traning process, ER seems to be best, but if we want the most sample efficient method we should choose PER as it converges the fastest.

 With acrobot, all replay types converge to similar performances, but PER converges the fastest.
 Since all methods also have a similar variance, this time around PER is probably the best bet.